Keoffor/geoip-nginx/README.md

 # Project Background

 Your client is a *fictional* company called ***Graviton Sciences Corp***.
 They are a [La Jolla, CA](https://www.google.com/search?q=La+Jolla%2C+CA) based materials science start-up.
-They research, synthesize, and manufacture novel metallic alloys, thin films, and dielectrics.
+Graviton researches, synthesizes, and manufactures novel metallic alloys, thin films, and dielectrics.
 These engineered materials are used in the power generation, aerospace, and Satellite Communications (SatCom) industries.

 Graviton has 5 customers which include SpaceX, NRG, Inmarsat, Nasa's Jet Propulsion Laboratory (JPL), and Sandia National Labs.
 Given the sensitive nature of their work, Graviton no longer maintains a public facing website.